sunsided/SFND_3D_Object_Tracking/README.md

 A planar road without lateral curvature was assumed for simplicity.
-After this, all LiDAR not lying within one of the previously detected rectangular regions of interest (ROI) were discarded.
+After this, all LiDAR not lying within one of the previously detected rectangular regions of interest (ROI) were discarded in `clusterLidarWithROI()`.
 To counter rough ROI shapes and oversized boxes (and artifact of the neural network's output), each detected rectangle was reduced by approximately 20% along width and height.
 The bounding boxes were then shrinked to exactly contain all LiDAR points.
 Due to the previous cropping, only one box is obtained as a result:

 ![](.readme/lidar-boxed.png)

-Each LiDAR point is then associated with the bounding box it's confined in.
+During this process, each LiDAR point is also associated with the bounding box it is confined in.

-In order to perform image feature detection, a mask was obtained for from the ROIs to focus only on relevant areas of the image:
+In order to perform image feature detection, a mask was obtained in `createKeypointMask()` from the ROIs to focus only on relevant areas of the image (the cars, as far as this project is concerned):

 ![](.readme/keypoint-mask.png)